-Step 4: You may be given appointments to return to PATH.
+Step 4: You may be given appointments to provide additional information to PATH.

 Those appointments may include a NOVA domestic violence interview or an Administration for Children's Services (ACS) interview.
-You should be given carfare for appointments.
+Your shelter caseworker can help you submit information to PATH.

 Step 5: Within 10 days, PATH will decide if you are eligible for shelter.

 If you are found eligible, you can stay in the shelter where you stayed during the 10-day waiting period.
 If not, you will be given a notice of ineligibility.

-You must be allowed to reapply at PATH for shelter immediately after being denied or any time after.
+You must be allowed to reapply for shelter immediately after being denied or any time after.
 Call 311 if you are not allowed to reapply or go to the Coalition for the Homeless (info at the end of this pamphlet).